Adult Swim: Mobile and OTT applications

 Since its premiere in 2001, Adult Swim executives have worked extensively to extend the brand's reach to viewers in venues outside of the normal pay-television services.
 This includes the launch of the adultswim.com website and the release of apps for various mobile and over-the-top platforms providing access to current and past Adult Swim programming, live marathons, live and pre-recorded original programs and the nightly online simulcast of the Adult Swim broadcast.
 Currently apps are available in the U.S. only for Amazon Fire TV, Android (including Google Cast on Android TV), Apple TV, iOS, Chromecast, Roku, and Xbox One.
 Due to licensing agreements certain parts of the apps including access to its live simulcast and most episodes of their shows require the viewer to use their subscription-television provider or OTT-platform username and password to authenticate their right to access such content.

 International

 Adult Swim has been actively expanding its reach across the world since 2005.
 Localized versions have aired in Australia, Russia, Brazil and the rest of Latin America.
 Adult Swim is usually not paired with Cartoon Network due to local market conditions or government content restrictions and regulations – such as Ofcom in the United Kingdom.

 In such markets, Adult Swim programming is licensed to other broadcasters instead.
+As of 2026, Adult Swim shows are available to stream on HBO Max worldwide.